1001111github/kalliope_mobile_aarch64/README.md

 Information, links, libraries and resources for building and using Kalliope on aarch64.
 Arch, Manjaro and Mobian all sort of supported, lol.

+<A href="https://forum.pine64.org/showthread.php?tid=12055">Build instructions for Mobian, Arch and Manjaro</A>

 libttspico* Libraries

-The follwoing libraries are not available in the Arch aarch64 repositories.
+The following libraries are not available in the Arch aarch64 repositories.
 I did the following on an x86 Arch machine.
 I have not built debtap on aarch64

 debtap each package.
 During the build edit each package name and remove the "-git" from it